Rosalie RSL Hall: History

 Built by Moody, the hall cost £2,650, plus £550 for the library and furnishings, with a mortgage of £1,500 to the Public Curator.
 Funds to pay off the debt were raised by selling three-year membership subscriptions, and Life Memberships at five guineas.
 More funds were raised by including two shops on the ground floor frontage of the hall, numbered at 16 and 18 Nash Street.
 The Rosalie School of Arts Commemoration Hall was officially opened on 28 June 1928 by Mayor Jolly.
 The purpose of the hall was to bring residents together on social basis, while the library and reading room would help in their education.
 In mid 1928 work was also started on the Marist Brothers College Rosalie monastery and school, and the Rainworth State School was opened.

 The RSL Hall has accommodated a wide range of community activities over the years.
 The Rosalie Kindergarten operated from the hall between 1929 and 1935, and the Ithaca Sub-Branch of the Returned Sailors' Soldiers' and Airmen's Imperial League of Australia (RSSAILA, later known as the Returned and Services League of Australia, or RSL) was founded in the hall in November 1934.
 In 1938 an Elections Tribunal was held in the hall, during an appeal against the election of Ned Hanlon, then Minister for Home Affairs.
-It was home to the Ithaca Youth Club between 1945-1950, and also hosted a Buffalo Lodge for many years.
+It was home to the Ithaca Youth Club between 1945 and 1950, and also hosted a Buffalo Lodge for many years.
 Other community activities have included public meetings, concerts, exhibitions, fancy dress balls, ANZAC Day commemorations, martial arts classes, and indoor bowls.
 In 1946, the library collection was sent to the Brisbane City Council library in the former Ithaca Town Council Chambers.
 That same year Queensland Premier Ned Hanlon introduced a bill that was passed as the Rosalie School of Arts and Commemoration Hall Transfer Act 1946, which transferred the property to the Ithaca sub-branch of the RSL.
 In 1991 an amalgamation of sub-branches formed the Ithaca-South Brisbane RSL BCOF sub-branch.

 Between 1942 and 1957, on Tuesday, Friday, and Saturday nights the hall became the 300-seat Beverley Theatre, with a commercial photographer showing films.
-Other theatres in the area included the Plaza Theatre, Latrobe Terrace (1930-1960) and the Paddington Theatre, Caxton Street (1923-1979).
+Other theatres in the area included the Plaza Theatre, Latrobe Terrace (1930–1960) and the Paddington Theatre, Caxton Street (1923–1979).
 In 2003 and 2004, the Cine-Retro Film Society, which showed pre-1960 movies in a suitable atmosphere, briefly revived this former use.